benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 # Data format

-The configuration file has the following data format.
+The configuration file MUST have the following data format and qualities.

 The MIME type is `text/json`.

 ## JSON config file

-The following example shows the syntax of the JSON config file returned.
+The following example shows the syntax of the JSON config file.

     {
       servers: {